ACMClassCourses/MS108-2020/README.md

    The `rst_in` has higher priority with `rdy_in`, and you CANNOT DO ANYTING when `rdy_in` is zero. `rdy_in` does not affect the result of simulation, but has effect when running on FPGA.

+2. Write twice in simulation

+   This is often OK in simulation, because it uses `$write()` in a combinational circuit to simulate a write(you can find it in `hci.v`), and by the property of combinational circuit, this instruction may be executed twice.

+   In FPGA if everything you write is correct this will not happen.

+3. connect with FPGA

+   Use the micro USB port on the FPGA, since we use RS232 to transmit data.

 You may meet various problems, especially when start testing on FPGA.
 Feel free to contact any TA for help.